chkn/HybridKit/Readme.md

 - Call script functions and get/set values on script objects from C# using `dynamic`
 	- Marshals simple values between script and C# by value (JSON)
 	- Marshals complex script objects to C# by reference
+- Create strongly-typed wrappers for JavaScript APIs
 - Catch script exceptions in C#

+See [Docs/ObjectBridge.md](Docs/ObjectBridge.md) for in-depth documentation on the above.

 ### Here's what it doesn't do (yet):

 - Call C# methods from a script within a web view.
 - Attach C# event handlers to events on script objects.
-- Create strongly-typed wrappers for JavaScript APIs.

 # Getting Started